biopython/biopython.github.io/wiki/Google_Summer_of_Code.md

 :\* Renumber residues starting from 1 (or N)

-:\* Select a portion of the structure -- models, chains, etc. -- and write it to a new file (PDB, FASTA, PIR, and other formats)
+:\* Select a portion of the structure -- models, chains, etc. -- and write it to a new file (PDB, FASTA, and other formats)

 :\* Perform some basic, well-established measures of model quality/validity

 :\* Draw a Ramachandran plot (using ReportLab; see also [this page](http://www.warwick.ac.uk/go/peter_cock/python/ramachandran/))

-:\* Provide "glue" for integrating with some external, widely used structural-biology software (e.g. Modeller, Autodock, MolProbity, PyMol...)

 :\* Extend and improve Bio.PDB as appropriate to support this effort